divarvel/blog/posts/2014-03-31-create-clean-database-schemas-easily-with-jinx-database-tools.md

 You only have to describe the schema of your data in a concise language, and jdbt automatically adds implicit constraints and generate full SQL output.

-jDbT automatically adds a primary key if there is none explicitely declared.
+jDbT automatically adds a primary key if there is none explicitly declared.
-It also detects foreign references, assumes that columns are not nullable by default and allow a concise syntax for nullability, unicity contraints and enums.
+It also detects foreign references, assumes that columns are not nullable by default and allow a concise syntax for nullability, unicity constraints and enums.

 For now, it outputs SQL (postgresql-compliant) and dot.
 I plan to add support for play evolution scripts, haskell and scala records, and even dummy data to